christophercliff/caisson/README.md

 $ caisson push
 ```

-You will need to manually update your DNS to use to Route 53's name servers.
-Caisson will create a log of this information in a file `caisson.json`.
+You need to manually update your DNS to use Route 53's name servers.
+Caisson will log this information in `caisson.json`.

 ## Help